eyeseast/things-i-use/README.md

 [ES6+](https://github.com/yosuke-furukawa/tower-of-babel): I'm still surprised how much arrow functions, spread operators and deconstruction have sped up my JS coding.

-## Slideshows (or slide-like presentations)

-[Bespoke](https://github.com/bespokejs/bespoke): Bespoke is the simplest, most modular slide deck framework I've used.
-It's easy to extend and only does what I want it to.
-I swapped it in for Swiper on a recent project and it's been great.

-## Frontend framework

-[Svelte](https://svelte.technology/): It's a joy to code with and easy to wrap my head around.

-## Sound on the web

-[Howler.js](https://howlerjs.com/): Very simple with lots of nobs and dials, but has its quirks.
-I could be persuaded to try something else.

-## App template

-[Tarbell](https://tarbell.readthedocs.io/en/1.0.10/): I'm a maintainer, and I like it.
-I would like to make it better.

 ## Server-side

 [Flask](http://flask.pocoo.org/): For small things, Flask is great.
 I rarely use it for anything that needs more than a single `app.py` file, though (except within Tarbell).